R-Group-Devs/hypervibes-subgraph/README.md

     # any accounts that can infuse on behalf of this account
     infusionProxiesAsInfuser { realm { id name } proxy { address } }

+    # all nfts owned by this account that have been infused across all realms
+    ownedNFTs {
+      tokenId
+      collection { address }
+      infusions { realm { id name } balance }
+    }

     # find all discrete infusions this account has executed
     infusionEventsAsTarget(where:{ eventType: INFUSE }) {